-Try narrowing your purchase choices down to two or three boats and take information about the boats’ specifications to a local agent in our network.
+Try narrowing your purchase choices down to two or three boats, and then take information about their specifications to a local independent agent.

 Your agent will get quotes from several insurance companies for you on your potential purchases.
 You can then determine for yourself which boat will ultimately be better for your needs and budget.